vinocrzy/vinocrzy/README.md

 ## Hi there, I'm Vinoth Kanna 👋

-Currently I am working as a Full Stack Developer at Voqzi, which is where my passion for design and Code converge.
+Currently I am working as a Full Stack Developer at Global Healthcare Billing Partners Pvt.
+Ltd., which is where my passion for design and Code converge.
 See my previous work history on LinkedIn.
 Outside of work I'm a movie freek.
 I'd love to get coffee and get to know you, so don’t hesitate to get in touch.

 #### Short Bio